Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Abstract

 \section{Abstract}

-Reward inference (learning a reward model from human preferences) is a critical intermediate step in Reinforcement Learning from Human Feedback (RLHF) for fine-tuning Large Language Models (LLMs) such as ChatGPT.
-In practice, reward inference faces several fundamental challenges, including double problem misspecification, reward model evaluation without ground truth, distribution shift, and overfitting in joint reward model and policy training.
-An alternative approach that avoids these pitfalls is direct policy optimization without reward inference, such as Direct Preference Optimization (DPO), which provides a much simpler pipeline and has shown empirical success in LLMs.
-However, DPO utilizes the closed-form expression between the optimal policy and the reward function, which only works under the bandit setting or deterministic MDPs.
-This paper develops two RLHF algorithms without reward inference, which work for {\em general} RL problems beyond bandits and deterministic MDPs, and {\em general} preference models beyond the Bradely-Terry model.
+Reward inference (learning a reward model from human preferences) is a critical intermediate step in the \emph{Reinforcement Learning from Human Feedback} (RLHF) pipeline for fine-tuning \emph{Large Language Models} (LLMs).
+In practice, RLHF faces fundamental challenges such as distribution shift, reward model overfitting, and problem misspecification.
+An alternative approach is direct policy optimization without reward inference, such as \emph{Direct Preference Optimization} (DPO), which provides a much simpler pipeline and has shown empirical success in LLM applications.
+However, DPO utilizes the closed-form expression between the optimal policy and the reward function, which is only suitable under the bandit setting or deterministic MDPs.
+This paper develops two RLHF algorithms without reward inference for {\em general} RL problems beyond bandits and deterministic MDPs, and {\em general} preference models beyond the Bradley-Terry model.
 The key idea is to estimate the local value function difference from human preferences and then approximate the policy gradient with a zeroth-order gradient approximator.
-For both algorithms, we establish rates of convergence in terms of the number of policy gradient iterations, as well as the number of trajectory samples and human preference queries per iteration.
-Our results show there exist provably efficient methods to solve general RLHF problems without reward inference.
+For both algorithms, we establish polynomial convergence rates in terms of the number of policy gradient iterations, the number of trajectory samples, and human preference queries per iteration.
+Numerical experiments in stochastic environments validate the performance of our proposed algorithms, outperforming popular RLHF baselines such as DPO and PPO.
+Our paper shows there exist provably efficient methods to solve general RLHF problems without reward inference.